foukara/report.md/report.md

 # CLUSTER 10

-The first 8 addresses of the cluster share the same OKX deposit address 0x0d5eA059602029Dda50c3DD96609d086307e2E3A.
+The first 8 addresses of the cluster share the same Binance deposit address 0xA968F588782BaeB0C0578C8488A9ED19750516Ff.
 The rest are linked to numerous addresses of the cluster, multiple times.
 ```
 0x618ee1b1276781cfc7180266aaa737ab8df48518
 0x2eeb17c2e810a80e76c37003f0540fd6c75dc236